Static Single Assignment

 The last test is not really necessary since there is always exactly one move available.

-The next step is to add shadow variables for all of the state variables in the program.
+The next step in the conversion is to add shadow variables for all of the state variables in the program.
 In this example an 's' is prepended to the state variables to indicate a shadow variable.
 Replace all the left-hand-side assignment targets with their shadow equivalents.
 Do not change the right-hand-side of the assignments.
 The first section given above now becomes:

 // If the tosa is even and tosa is smaller than tosb then move tosa clockwise: A->B->C->A

-sB |= tosa; // put disk on stack B
+sB = B | TOSA; // put disk on stack B

-slast = tosa;
+slast = TOSA;

-sA &= ~tosa; // remove disk from A
+sA = A & ~TOSA; // remove disk from A

 }